-- The election of seven directors to our board of directors (Leon D. Black, Joseph P. Clayton, Lawrence F. Gilberti, James P. Holden, Warren N. Lieberfarb, Michael J. McGuiness and James F. Mooney). - 2.
-To amend the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan to include members of our board of directors as eligible participants.
+- 1. The election of seven directors to our board of directors (Leon D. Black, Joseph P. Clayton, Lawrence F. Gilberti, James P. Holden, Warren N. Lieberfarb, Michael J. McGuiness and James F. Mooney). - 2.
+To approve the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan to include members of our board of directors as eligible participants. - 3.
+To approve the Sirius Satellite Radio 2004 Employee Stock Purchase Plan.